KittyGiraudel/site/_posts/2013-10-21-sass-debug.md

 You know how much I love playing with Sass lists.
 I think they are the most powerful and useful feature in Sass.
 It's a shame there is so few functions to deal with them.
 This is why I made [SassyLists](https://github.com/Team-Sass/Sass-list-functions).

 Most importantly, I always wanted a `console.log()` for Sass.
-You know, something to debug a variable, a list, a value, whatever...
-There is the `[@debug](https://sass-lang.com/documentation/file.SASS_REFERENCE.html#_4)` function but somehow it didn't completely satisfy me.
+You know, something to debug a variable, a list, a value, whatever… There is the `[@debug](https://sass-lang.com/documentation/file.SASS_REFERENCE.html#_4)` function but somehow it didn't completely satisfy me.
 Plus, there is no console on [CodePen.io](https://codepen.io) and since this is where I do most of my experiments I needed something else.

 So I rolled up my sleeves, got my hands dirty and made my own Sass debug function.
 This is how it looks like: